methics/kiuru-ra/README.md

 More about dotenv: https://github.com/motdotla/dotenv

-Add variable values in .env file
+Add needed values in .env, like API settings and default admin:pass

 ##Database settings
 The database configuration for your application is located at config/database.php